mrspeaker/srvroom/README.md

-Thinking out loud about an authoritative server implementation
+Thinking out loud about an authoritative server implementation.
+The idea is to make a reusable API for integrating in any game, requiring the minimum amount of changes to the game code itself.
+Need to figure out the minimum set of rules to make this work.

 `npm start`